-We believe that acupuncture is good for many conditions but current UK law administered by the British Advertising Standards Authority now insists that only when ‘robust’ evidence is available may claims for efficacy actually be made.
+We believe that acupuncture is good for many conditions but currently UK law administered by the British Advertising Standards Authority (ASA) now insists that only when ‘robust’ evidence is available may claims for efficacy be made.

 We would point out that although, for convenience, conditions with names such as nausea, vomiting and dental pain are treated as such (and successfully according to their requirements for ‘robust’ evidence) acupuncturists don’t treat such conditions!